bencheeorg/benchee/README.md

 * `warmup` - the time in seconds for which a benchmark should be run without measuring times before real measurements start.
 This simulates a _"warm"_ running system.
 Defaults to 2.
 * `time`   - the time in seconds for how long each individual benchmark should be run and measured.
 Defaults to 5.
+* `parallel` - each job will be executed in `parallel` number processes.
+Gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
+Defaults to 1.

 Running this script produces an output like: